agile-learning-institute/stage0_mongo_api/README.md

-# mongoSchemaManagerTemplate
+# stage0 Mongodb

-This is the template for using the mongoSchemaManager container.
-You can delete the sections below as you complete each setup.
+This repo contains the Mongo configurations for the Stage0 Mongo Database.

 - [ ] Update [Dockerfile](./Dockerfile)